 On its launch, the system will be at all gates along the line between Grand Central-42nd Street and Atlantic Avenue-Barclays Center in Brooklyn and on all Staten Island local and express routes.

-The swipe-less fare method is being developed by Cubic Transportation Systems through a whopping $573 million contract.
-Cubic is also the same operator as the MetroCard.
+The swipeless fare method is being developed by Cubic Transportation Systems through a whopping $573 million contract.
+Cubic is also the operator of the MetroCard.

-In an interview with NY Post, New York City Transit Riders Council head and MTA board member Andrew Albert said that the replacement of the MetroCard should have been done years ago because it limits what the MTA can do for subway and bus transactions.
+In an interview with NY Post, New York City Transit Riders Council head and MTA board member Andrew Albert said that the replacement of the MetroCard has been long overdue, as it limits what the MTA can do for subway and bus transactions.

-Make no mistake, the MetroCards will not be eradicated until 2023.
-The system will also only be compatible with mobile wallets from Samsung, Apple, and Google on its launch.
+Make no mistake: the MetroCards will not be eradicated until 2023.
+The system will also only be compatible with mobile wallets from Samsung, Apple, and Google once it's launched.

-While the app is still on its developing stage, the smart card is set to be released on February 2021 and will be available for people to purchase on any convenience stores and drugstores.
+While the app is still in its development stage, the smart card is set to be released on February 2021 and will be available for purchase at any convenience stores and drugstores.
 To make it more accessible, it will be available in vending machines in 2022.

 According to MTA President Patrick Foye, a lot of work is going into the app to give people a seamless customer service.
-Furthermore, he said that the MTA will be reporting the app's progress as it is evolving.
+He also said that the MTA will be reporting the app's progress as it is evolving.

 The revamp of New York subway system will surely be a treat not only for its residents but also for tourists visiting the city that never sleeps.